somyasinha15/HealeniumWebDocker/README.md

 You can verify docker container running in docker desktop
 ![image](https://github.com/somyasinha15/HealeniumWebDocker/assets/93726730/69dc196e-bdd2-4d3c-8408-4a24b02e11e8)

-## Step 9: Execute your Test and find selector details inside http://localhost:7878/healenium/selectors/
+## Step 9: Execute your Test and find selector details

 Your test will now have self healing capability after first run, even if the locators changes in the sencond or any other consecutive run the execution will not fail.